silren93/Airline-Ticket-Reservation-System/README.md

 # **Airline Ticket Reservation System**

 ## Overview
-The **Airline Ticket Reservation System** is designed to streamline the booking process, saving time and money for both customers and airlines.
-This project aims to simulate the core functionalities of an airline reservation system, delivering a user-centric experience.
+The **Airline Ticket Reservation System** project was created as a practical exercise to deepen my understanding of full-stack development and improve my skills in building a complex web application.
+This system is designed to streamline the booking process, providing a simulated experience of an airline reservation platform while emphasizing a user-centered approach.

 ## Features